ClintonCoder/CodeConnect/README.md

 Attached as files on the repository are two images that convey the initial GUI and homepage of the website.

+Whilst in the stages of making CodeConnect fully functional, which it now is, I embedded modular javascript, which can be viewed in the have uploaded 5.3MB video with the duration of 50 seconds below:

 https://github.com/ClintonCoder/CodeConnect/assets/126724753/6eb56168-6979-4f29-af1f-cda098f75b2a